tigarto/sdn_repaso/code/analisis_articulos/articulacion_experimental/articulo2/README.md

-# Experimental Evaluation of the Impact of DoS attacks in SDN #
+# Experimental Evaluation of the Impact of DoS attacks in SDN (Pendiente la edicion) #

 **Enlace**: [Experimental evaluation of the impact of DoS attacks in SDN](https://ieeexplore.ieee.org/document/8215424)